- Download our Moving to Sydney Guide (PDF)

-On a map, Australia may look far away from the rest of the world, but expats will hardly find the lifestyle in Sydney removed.
-The city is a top choice for many expats to relocate to thanks to its minimal culture shock, gorgeous weather, pristine beaches, and thriving nightlife.
+Australia may be far removed from the rest of the world, but expats, particularly Westerners, will find plenty of familiarities in Sydney’s lifestyle.
+The city is a top choice for many expats thanks to its gorgeous weather, pristine beaches and thriving nightlife.

 Shopping in Sydney

-Fashionistas may choose Paris, Los Angeles or New York City as the best shopping destinations on the planet, but Sydney is quickly earning its stripes as a world leader.
-The city claims boutique clothing stores, vintage stores, high-end shopping malls and anything else under the sun.
+Fashionistas may laud Paris, Milan or New York City as the best shopping destinations on the planet, but Sydney certainly holds its own.
+The city boasts a number of boutique clothing stores, vintage stores, high-end shopping malls and everything in between.

-The Queen Victoria Building is a must-see for anyone who loves to shop.
-Located on George Street, the venue is filled with clothing, shoes, accessories, and so much more.
-Shoppers can also check out one of the many cafés that are tucked away throughout the building if they need to take a break or recharge their stride.
-Westfield Shopping Centre is another great place to look for clothing, shoes, home furnishings and accessories.
+The Queen Victoria Building, commonly referred to as the QVB, is a must for shoppers.
+Located on George Street, the QVB is packed with purveyors of clothing, shoes, accessories and much besides.
+Shoppers can also check out one of the many cafes tucked away throughout the building for a bite between purchases.
+Westfield Sydney Shopping Centre is another great place to look for clothing, shoes, home furnishings and accessories.

-Pubs and hotels are popular quick eats choices, and many offer happy hour specials.
-Anyone celebrating a special occasion or in the mood for a fancier restaurant should be sure to scope out Darling Harbour, where patrons can enjoy good seafood and watch the sunset over the water.
+Pubs and hotels are popular quick-eats choices, and many offer happy hour specials.
+Anyone celebrating a special occasion or in the mood for a fancier restaurant should be sure to visit Darling Harbour, where patrons can enjoy good seafood and watch the sunset over the water.

 Nightlife in Sydney